 Why not explore phone comparison sites and compare and contrast the costs of pay monthly, pay as you go and sim only deals to give your children an idea of what they can get for their money.

 You could use this helpful infographic to explain the details of budgeting and finances, in an easy-to-understand way.

-If you can trust your children to enjoy their off-screen lives as much as their on-screen ones, then it’s time to consider letting them have their own phone.
-There are some great ideas in this article, about how to balance time on and off screen.
+There are some great ideas in this article, about how to balance time on and off-screen.
 And if you think you’re guilty of too much screen time, you might find them quite helpful too!